 Shawnee's cookie jars are some of the company's most expensive and desirable pieces among kitschy pottery collectors.
-A rare cottage house cookie jar can sell for $1,000 in the right market, while a more common Puss 'n Boots or Smiley Pig often sells in the $100-150 range (unless the decor is unsual, and then the price can double as noted below).
-Reproductions made to imitate some of Shawnee's popular designs can usually be recognized by their scaled down size and poor quality when compared to the whimsical, fun originals.
+A rare cottage house cookie jar can sell for $1,000 in the right market, while a more common Puss 'n Boots or Smiley Pig often sell in the $100 to $150 range—unless the decor is unusual, and then the price can double).
+Reproductions made to imitate some of Shawnee's popular designs can usually be recognized by their scaled-down size and poor quality when compared to the originals.

 Shawnee's Corn Lines

 The company changed the line from white to yellow in 1946, as noted in Schroeder's Antiques Price Guide (now out of print).
 The pieces received coloration more akin to the natural plant, and the name was changed to Corn King.
 The company continued producing Corn King until 1954 when the colors changed again.
 With lighter yellow kernels and darker green shucks, Corn Queen was born.

 Knowing the difference in colors helps collectors date their pieces to the appropriate decade and line, but there can still be some confusion in identifying genuine Shawnee pieces.